 SAPAA Newsletter No. 57, February 2026

-This edition outlines updates from the SAPAA such as ongoing projects like the iNaturalist initiative, community outreach events, and the importance of site inspections for Alberta’s natural areas.
-Key activities and upcoming events are also scheduled.
-This Newsletter can be downloaded in pdf [LINK]
+This edition outlines SAPAA updates including ongoing projects like the iNaturalist initiative, community outreach events, and the importance of site inspections for Alberta’s natural areas.
+Upcoming events are listed.
+This Newsletter can be downloaded in pdf.

 1. Editorial – SAPAA, A New Season